dcantrell/bsdutils/README.md

 Importing A New Release Of FreeBSD
 ----------------------------------

-When a new release of FreeBSD is made, the import-src.sh script should be used to update the source tree.
-First edit upstream.conf and then run the import-src.sh script.
-The script will fetch the new release source and copy in the source for the commands we have.
-Any patches in patches/ will be applied.
-These may need updating between releases, so keep that in mind.
-The workflow is basically:
+When a new release of FreeBSD is made, the 'make import' target should be used.

+1) Create a new branch to do the import work.
+The convention is to make the branch from main and name it after the FreeBSD release you are importing from.
+For example, branch 13.2-RELEASE when importing from 13.2-RELEASE.

+2) Switch to this new branch.

-1) Change VER in upstream.conf
+3) Change VER in upstream.conf to match what you are importing, e.g.
+   13.2-RELEASE.

-2) Verify URL in upstream.conf works (FreeBSD may move things around).
+4) Verify URL in upstream.conf works (FreeBSD may move things around).

-3) Run ./import-src.sh.

-4) Do an initial commit of this import and tag it as X.Y-RELEASE-import.
-For example, importing source from FreeBSD 13.1 would have a tag named 13.1-RELEASE-import in the tree.

-   * NOTE: The tree should have Makefile.bsd files in it right now, but those should not be committed.
-Leave them in place for now.

-5) Use git to gather the changes between the previous X.[Y-1]-RELEASE-import tag and the previous commit.
-Apply these to the tree now.
-This is mostly easy, but some patches will have to be manually applied.
-What I tend to do is generate a large patch with git and then run splitdiff on that to get individual patches for each source file.
-I then have a script that tries to apply each of those and for any that fail, I retain them.
-If the patch applied successfully, I remove the patch.
-The remaining set I need to apply by hand.

-6) After applying patches, run make.
-Fix anything that fails.
-This is the step that updates the patches for the new FreeBSD source.

-7) Now check each Makefile.bsd file to see if our meson.build files need updating.
-There may be new compiler flags or macros to define.
-Likewise there may be new source files that should be listed.
-Use this step to also remove any source files that no longer exist (the Makefile.bsd file won't reference the file, so you can remove it and update the meson.build file).

-8) Now commit these changes.
+5) Run 'make import'

+NOTE: 'make import' may fail if the source tree has been reorganized.
+For example, in 13.2-RELEASE the timeout(1) command source moved from usr.bin/timeout to bin/timeout.
+Look for these failures and modify utils/import-src.sh as necessary.
+Do a 'git checkout -- src && git checkout -- compat' and run the import process again until it succeeds.

+6) Commit all these changes on the branch.
+And tag the branch as the import point.  e.g., for 13.2-RELEASE the tag would be:

+       git tag -s 13.2-RELEASE-import

+   NOTE:  Be sure to not commit the Makefile.bsd files.

+7) Now bring all the patches forward that get it working on Linux.
+To do this I generate a diff from the previous import point to the tagged release.
+For example, for 13.1-RELEASE, I do:

+       git diff 13.1-RELEASE-import v13.1 > ~/patches
+       cd ~
+       mkdir p
+       cd p
+       splitdiff -a -d ../patches

+   From here I begin building bsdutils on the branch and bringing over patches as needed.
+Some may no longer be valid.
+There may need to be meson.build file changes too if new source files have been introduced.
+   This is the trial and error part of porting, but should not take long.

+8) Once bsdutils builds on the branch, commit the changes on the branch.
+Push to upstream.

+9) Now on main, merge the 13.2-RELEASE branch on to main.
+Once you have done that, make sure it builds again and tag it:

+       git tag -s v13.2

+   The main branch now contains the latest stable released bsdutils.

 Push the changes and check that CI passes.
 After some testing, it's probably time for a release.